Event

 • Computer Vision Datasets

-Work in teams of 2-4 students made up of undergraduate and graduate students from accredited universities.
+Work individually or in teams of 2-4 students made up of undergraduate and graduate students from accredited universities.

 Key Dates